sc-voice/sc-voice_net/content/references.md

 ### Images

-Unless otherwise specified, all image sources are linked from the individual image.
+Unless otherwise specified, click on an image to access its source.

 ### EBT audio

-EBT audio is purchased from Amazon Web Services Polly service and is shared without restriction.
+EBT audio is purchased from [Amazon Polly](https://aws.amazon.com/de/polly/) and is shared without restriction.

 Where possible, we have included human audio.
-In particular, many thanks to Bhikkhu Sujato for the recordings and MichaelH of SuttaCentral for audio editing.
+In particular, many thanks to Bhikkhu Sujato for the voice recordings and MichaelH of SuttaCentral for audio editing.

 ### Application sounds